Skip to main content

 However, the path to this decision did not follow any predetermined formula.
 After graduating from high school in the southeastern Missouri town of Sikeston, Taylor opted out of the two to four-year college route.
 Instead, he joined the Marine Corps and was stationed at Camp Pendleton near San Diego between 1998 and 2002.
 Here, he not only underwent a rigorous test of his physical endurance, but his mental strength, as well.

-“A lot of my beliefs, my work ethic, and my dedication to try and be the best at
+“A lot of my beliefs, my work ethic, and my

 When Shannon Hincker started her undergraduate work at the University of Kentucky in 2004, she was a mathematics major.